markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 And this will create our starting machine learning model and code base to deploy the machine learning model.

 Then we will cover the system architecture required to set up a research and deployment machine learning pipeline.
 You will learn what is a machine learning system architecture and why it is important.
 You will learn the different challenges encountered when creating a suitable system architecture.
 We will show you different architecture approaches and also the different architecture components.

-Finally you will learn about the importance of building reproducible machine learning pipelines right
+Finally you will learn about the importance of building reproducible machine learning pipelines right from the start of any machine learning project.

+## Section 4: Building a reproducible ML pipeline
-from the start of any machine learning project in Section 4.
+ in Section 4.

 You will learn how to write production code to deploy a machine learning model for data scientists.